Sense, The National Deafblind and Rubella Association: Children's play campaign

+This activity included a 2016 campaign that highlighted that many disabled children were excluded from playgrounds and other children's play activities.
+This included an inquiry into children's play activities in the UK and a report called The Case for Play.
+The children's play inquiry was co-chaired by Lord Blunket, and covered by The Independent in Serina Sandhu's article 'Disabled children 'facing barriers' to play, inquiry finds.'

 Governance and regulation

 Sense is a charitable company registered with the Charity Commission.
 It is also regulated by the Care Quality Commission, Ofsted (Office For Standards In Education) and Care Inspectorate Wales (CIW).

 Royal patronage

 Princess Anne, the Princess Royal is the patron of Sense.
 In December 2020, Princess Anne was thanked for her work by a disabled teenager supported by Sense.

 Guinness World Record

 Sense is notable for holding the world's largest tactile signing lesson.
 This took place in London on 2 October 2018 and involved 390 participants.